na2003-gif/Finance-Portfolio-/README.md

-Sum up her uni life: business analysis — but secretly frustrated by finance.
+Once a business analysis student, now hopelessly fascinated by finance.
-Joined finance competitions, projects, and labs to make peace with the chaos.
+Joined competitions, labs, and projects just to understand why money moves — and never stopped asking.
-This space archives that journey.
+This repo archives that fascination.